cpy-dev/RFID-micropython-mfrc522/README.md

 - ``write(content: str)`` writes string content into the card in ascii form, returns True if success otherwise False

 - ``rewrite(content: str)`` erases the card and writes content, returns True if success otherwise False

+An example of the usage can be found in folder ``Pico_examples``, just copy the file ``EraseWriteRead.py`` into your microcontroller and test it with your own reader and cards/tags